 Kayaking: 3 hours; Boat trip: 3 hours.

-Cycling: 4-6 miles on ranch road, logging road and some single track.
+Mountain biking: 4-6 miles on ranch road, logging road and single track.

 We start our day with our usual hearty breakfast before today’s hike.
 Our van driver drops us at the trailhead where we find a relatively flat and easy trail to warm up our legs.
 We pass a beautiful lake and find plentiful photo opportunities.
 We hike through a forest of native trees such as the Lenga and the Coihue.
 Our lunch stop will be one of many places that offer incredible views.
 The remainder of our hike brings us to a viewpoint that provides a 360-degree view of the Paine mountain range, the Patagonian Andes and Grey Lake.
 An hour’s descent towards Paine River will reunite us with our van.
 On the drive back, take a final moment to enjoy the scenery.
 All meals included.